thd3r/thd3r.github.io/_posts/2022-12-04-How-to-configure-jekyll-TeXt-theme.md

 ```

 ### Timezone
 Set the time zone for site generation.
 This sets the TZ environment variable, which Ruby uses to handle time and date creation and manipulation.
-A list of all available values can be found HERE.
+A list of all available values can be found [HERE](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).

 When serving on a local machine, the default time zone is set by your operating system.
-But when served on a remote host/server, the default time zone depends on the server’s setting or location.5
+But when served on a remote host/server, the default time zone depends on the server’s setting or location.
 ```
-timezone: Asia/Shanghai
+timezone: Asia/Jakarta
 ```

 ## Author and Social